-Running is a great way to lose weight, get fit, feel better and even improve your social life but what we all really want to know is how to start running when overweight!
+Running is a great way to lose weight, get fit, feel better and even improve your social life but what we all want to know is how to start running when overweight.

-Whether you are a little on the heavy side or have really “piled-on-the-pounds”, starting a new running habit doesn’t have to be difficult!
-All you really need is a pair of comfortable running shoes and a little will-power and you’re good to go!
+Whether you are a little on the heavy side starting a new running habit doesn’t have to be difficult.
+All you need is a pair of comfortable running shoes and a little willpower and you’re good to go!

-If you are out of shape and haven’t left the sofa for decades, it might be a good idea to spend at least two weeks walking or doing some other form of exercise (an exercise bike or elliptical trainer is perfect).
+If you are out of shape and haven’t left the sofa for decades, it might be a good idea to spend at least two weeks walking or doing some other form of exercise.
+An exercise bike or elliptical trainer would be a great way to get started.
 You should make a schedule to get your blood pumping for around 30 minutes per day, four or five days per week.

 Preparing to run